-Rev Date Pages Description Ву

-а October 2020 10 Draft Fleur Robertson

-1.0 September 2021 all Updated isolation section Fleur Robertson
+Rev Date Pages Description Ву а October 2020 10 Draft Fleur Robertson 1.0 September 2021 all Updated isolation section Fleur Robertson 2.0 May 2022 All Final version - published Fleur Robertson

-"This document is the property of New Plymouth District Council (NPDC), and may not be used for any purpose unless authorised in writing by NPDC and which, upon demand, shall be returned to NPDC.
+This document is the property of New Plymouth District Council (NPDC), and may not be used for any purpose unless authorised in writing by NPDC and which, upon demand, shall be returned to NPDC.
 The document contains NPDC confidential, proprietary information and shall not be copied, reproduced, used, transferred to other documents or disclosed to others for any purpose unless specifically authorised in writing by NPDC."

-Document Set ID: 8504990 Version: 3, Version Date: 22/07/2021
+Document Set ID: 8504990 Version: 4, Version Date: 19/05/2022